 Section 7 defines end-to-end deployment requirements for representative examples of space communication configurations.

-ANNEX A identifies the security and Space Assigned Numbers Authority (SANA) cosiderations that are pertinent to the SCCS architecture.
+ANNEX A identifies the security and Space Assigned Numbers Authority (SANA) considerations that are pertinent to the SCCS architecture.

 ANNEX B is an informative glossary.